-Second-class degree, or relevant professional qualification or post-qualifying professional experience.
+Second-class degree, or relevant professional qualification or postqualifying professional experience or intercalation from medical degree.

 Months of entry

 Genomic technologies and information will transform practice across the clinical professions over the next decade.
-This MSc is a new programme commissioned by Health Education England, being offered alongside other centres across England to provide a multi-disciplinary, multi-professional course in genomics applied to clinical practice and medical research, enhancing knowledge and skills in this rapidly evolving field, and particularly focused on the 100,000 Genomes Project.
+This MSc is being offered alongside other centres across England to provide a multidisciplinary, multiprofessional course in genomics applied to clinical practice and medical research, enhancing knowledge and skills in this rapidly evolving field, and particularly focused on the 100,000 Genomes Project.
 This programme is suitable for health professionals working in the NHS, as well as students seeking to make the most of genomics as it applies to their current or future career.

 Fees and funding